zelal-Eizaldeen/DeepRetrieval/README.md

 *Table: Comparison of different models and methods on publication search and trial search tasks.
 Bold numbers indicate the best performance.*

+## Acknowledge

+This implementation is mainly based on [verl](https://github.com/volcengine/verl).
+The base model during the pilot experiment is [Qwen2.5-3B](https://huggingface.co/Qwen/Qwen2.5-3B).
+We sincerely appreciate their contributions to the open-source community.

 ## Cite
 Current version (will update the author list upon project completion):